jesse-wei/jesse-wei.github.io/_pages/teaching.md

         <div class="row">
           <div class="col-sm-9">
             <p>I create and refine programming assignments and their autograders.</p>
-            <p>I created Lab 4 (SAP programming) and the majority of the final project (BST implementation in MIPS assembly).</p>
+            <p>I created Lab 4 (SAP programming), the majority of the final project (BST implementation in MIPS assembly), and revamped Lab 3 (ALU implementation).</p>
-            <p>I revamped Lab 3 (ALU implementation).
-The ALU now has a 5-bit control table and computes flags, whereas it previously had a 2-bit control table.</p>
-            <p>I incorporated several improvements to the assignments, including usage of <a href="https://github.com/hneemann/Digital">Digital</a>'s Tunnel and Splitter/Merger components and multi-bit capabilities.
-I also incorporated MIPS <a href="https://courses.missouristate.edu/kenvollmar/mars/help/MacrosHelp.html">macros</a>.</p>
+            <p>Made several improvements to the other assignments.</p>
           </div>
         </div>
       </li>
       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I refactored existing autograder code for the final project (would be trivial to extend to other assignments) to be more modular and extensible and provide better feedback to students.
+            Refactored autograders to be more modular and extensible and provide better feedback to students.
           </div>
         </div>
       </li>